silverstripe/silverstripe-fulltextsearch/README.md

-# WARNING: Heavily experimental API.
-Likely to change without notice.

 # FullTextSearch module

-An attempt to add stable support for Fulltext Search engines like Sphinx and Solr to SilverStripe CMS
+Adds support for fulltext search engines like Sphinx and Solr to SilverStripe CMS.

 ## Maintainer Contact